apanisile/Projects/README.md

 # Projects
-Every project in every lamguage i have worked on, has been uploaded here
+Every project in every language i have worked on, has been uploaded here